Cuisinart Coffee Maker Not Brewing (Fix It Here FIRST!)

 It’s also important not to store them in any area that is too warm or too cold—they should be kept somewhere between 68 degrees Fahrenheit (20 degrees Celsius) and 75 degrees Fahrenheit (24 degrees Celsius).

-Step 7: If the coffee grounds are fresh, check to see if the brew basket is in place and that it is not clogged
+7. Check to see if the brew basket is in place and not clogged

 To check the brew basket, look to see if it is in place and not clogged.
 It should be in place with a lid on top of it.